-In the eighteenth century it was recognized that acids have a sour taste, they react with limestone producing a gaseous substance (CO2) Theheir interaction with bases.
+In the eighteenth century it was recognized that acids have a sour taste, they react with limestone producing a gaseous substance (CO2). -Theheir interaction with bases results in the formation of neutral substances-.
 Lavoisier in 1787 proposed that acids are binary compounds of oxygen.
 He considered oxygen to be responsible for the acidic properties of that class of substances.
-The necessity of oxygen was disproved by Humphry Davy in 1811 when he showed that hydrochloric acid contains no oxygen.
+The necessity of oxygen was disproved by Humphry Davy in 1811 when he demonstratedshowed that hydrochloric acid contains no oxygen.
 Davy made a great step forward in the development of the acid-base concept by concluding that hydrogen, rather than oxygen, is the essential constituent of acids.

-In 1814 Gay-Lussac that acids are substances which can neutralize alkalis and that these two classes of substances can be defined only in terms of each other.
-The idea of Davy and Gay-Lussac provide the foundation for our modern concepts of acids and bases in water solution.
+In 1814 Gay-Lussac discovered that acids are substances which can neutralize alkalis and that these two classes of substances can be defined only in terms of each other.
+The idea of Davy and Gay-Lussac provides the foundation for our modern concepts of acids and bases in water solutions.

-.
-In 1887, a young Swedish chemist, Svante Arrhenius, published a concerning acids and bases.
+The Arrhenius Theory.
+In 1887, a young Swedish chemist, Svante Arrhenius, published a report concerning acids and bases.
 He knew that solutions containing acids or bases conducted an electric current, and he tried to explain why.
-He that these substances released charged particles when dissolved; he called th charged particles Ions (wanderers).
-He concluded that
+He realized-that these substances released charged particles when dissolved; he called them-charged particles Ions (wanderers).
+He concluded that:

-- Acids are substances which produce hydrogen ions in solution. - Bases are substances which produce hydroxide ions in solution.
+- Acids are substances which produce hydrogen ions in solution- - Bases are substances which produce hydroxide ions in solution.

 For example:

-$$HCl \rightarrow H^+ + Cl$$
+$$HCl \rightarrow H^+ + Cl^=$$

-$NaOH \rightarrow Na^+ + OH$
+NaOH $\rightarrow Na^+ + OH^=$